diode-docs/diode-docs/content/docs/RewardProgram/forum.md

 ---
 _schema: default
-title: Forum
+title: Epoch 672
-nav_title: Forum
+nav_title: Epoch 672
 nav_section: Contribute
-weight: 200
+weight: 201
 draft: false
 ---
-You can open up a topic on the <a href="https://forum.diode.io/t/getting-started-with-diode-client/12/1" target="_blank" rel="noopener">Diode Forum</a> and browse community topics as well.

-&nbsp;
+* Epoch 672 and earlier: Paid only on bandwidth contributions.
+No Zones or referrals.